 It takes a broad geographical approach across a growing season to explore habitat preferences of species from the Silphidae and Leiodidae families.

-Long standing and emerging collaborations continue to explore these themes with international partners:
+Long standing and emerging collaborations continue to explore these themes with local, national and international partners:

-- Dr Isabel Bellocq.
+- Dr Julieta Filloy.
 University of Buenos Aires.
 Eucalypt plantation biodiversity and resilience (2017-).